Wise Blood: Plot summary

 Now skeptical of her and of her father's entire ministry, Motes slips into Hawks' room one night and finds him without his sunglasses on, with perfectly intact eyes: Hawks faltered when he had attempted to blind himself because his faith was not strong enough, and ultimately left the ministry to become a con artist.
 His secret found out, Asa flees town, leaving Sabbath Lily to fend for herself.
-She moves in with Motes, and he begins to more aggressively pursue his ministry, purchasing a dilapidated car to use as a mobile pulpit.
+She moves in with Motes, eventually sleeping with him.

-Meanwhile, Emery, believing that Motes' church needs a worldly "prophet," breaks into a museum and steals a mummified dwarf, which he begins keeping under his sink.
+Meanwhile, Emery, believing that Motes' church needs a worldly "prophet", breaks into a museum and steals a mummified dwarf, which he begins keeping under his sink.
 He ultimately presents it to Sabbath Lily to give to Motes on his behalf; when she appears to Motes cradling it in her arms in a parody of the Madonna and Child, Motes experiences a violent revulsion to the image and destroys the mummy, throwing its remnants out the window.

-Inspired by Motes' fledgling street ministry, local con artist Hoover Shoats renames himself Onnie Jay Holy and forms his own ministry, the "Holy Church of Christ Without Christ," which he encourages the disenfranchised to join for a donation of $1.
+Inspired by Motes' fledgling street ministry, local con artist Hoover Shoats renames himself Onnie Jay Holy and forms his own ministry, the "Holy Church of Christ Without Christ", which he encourages the disenfranchised to join for a donation of $1.
 The absurdity amuses passersby and they begin to join as a joke.
 This angers Motes, who wants to legitimately spread his message of antireligion.
-Despite Motes' protests, Holy moves to the next level in promoting his ministry, hiring a homeless, alcoholic man to dress up like Motes and act as his "Prophet."
+Despite Motes' protests, Holy moves to the next level in promoting his ministry, hiring a homeless, alcoholic man to dress up like Motes and act as his "Prophet".

 During a rainstorm, Emery seeks refuge under a theater marquee, and learns that a gorilla will be brought there to promote a new jungle movie.
 An excited Emery stands in line to shake the animal's hand, but is startled to find that the gorilla is actually a man in a costume who, unprovoked, tells Emery to "go to hell."
-The incident causes Emery's "wise blood" to give him some inarticulated revelation, and he seeks out a program of the "gorilla's" future appearances.
+The incident causes Emery's "wise blood" to give him some inarticulated revelation, and he seeks out a program of the "gorillas future appearances.
 That night, Emery stalks the man to another theater, stabs him with a sharpened umbrella handle, and steals his costume.
 Emery takes the costume out to the woods, strips naked and buries his clothes in a shallow "grave" before dressing up as the gorilla.
 Satisfied with his new appearance, he comes out of the woods and attempts to greet a couple on a date by shaking their hand.
 Emery is disappointed when they flee in terror, and finds himself alone on a rock overlooking Taulkinham.